tarwn/lessthandot-hugo/blogs/content/posts/2011-02-15-trapping-errors-when-working-with.md

   - trapping

 ---
 I have a bunch of linked servers to SQL Servers and also to Sybase ASE Servers ON AIX machines.
 There are some interesting things that can happen.
-For example if you type the name of the object or the linked server itself wrong, you can&#8217;t trap this&#8230;.. or can you?
+For example if you type the name of the object or the linked server itself wrong, you can't trap this….. or can you?

-Let&#8217;s take a look.
+Let's take a look.
 Open up SSMS and connect to your local instance.
 Now create a linked server named TestLinkedServer which points to the local server.
 The code to do that is below.

 sql
 EXEC master.dbo.SP_ADDLINKEDSERVER @server = N'TestLinkedServer',